Jim McGovern (American politician): Transportation

 For his first three terms, McGovern served on the House Transportation Committee.
 He and Representative John Olver, who served on the House Appropriations Committee, coordinated to bring extensive transportation funding to their districts.
 When criticized for his heavy use of earmarks, McGovern responded, "It's not pork.
 It's nourishment."

 Fiscal policy

 McGovern supported economic stimulus efforts during the late-2000s recession, including the Economic Stimulus Act in February 2008 and the Emergency Economic Stabilization Act (which established the Troubled Asset Relief Program) in October 2008.
 He supported the Obama administration's 2009 stimulus package.
 Responding to Republican criticism of Democratic budgetary priorities, he chided the GOP for running up the national debt under George W. Bush, saying: "It is somewhat ironic that the very people who drove this economy into a ditch are now complaining about the size of the tow truck."
 He voted to instate the Statutory Pay-As-You-Go Act in February 2010.

+McGovern was among the 46 Democrats who voted against final passage of the Fiscal Responsibility Act of 2023 in the House.